 The Gulfstream Vintage Cruiser

 When we saw the Vintage Cruiser Tammy and I immediately fell in love with this camper.
 What caught our eye was the exterior colors and shape design.
 Though we like the Winnebago Minne Drop which also has a similar shape, on this one the curves are not so drastic.
 This is especially true of the rear down-slope on the Gulfstream.
-To us, it just looks a little nicer.
+To us, it just looks a little nicer and the style of a retro camper made us smile just a bit.

 Let’s begin our review with the construction and exterior of the Vintage Cruiser.